iain-waugh/vhdl_parser/README.md

 make
 ```

+Note: MSVC buids fail because it can't cope with the really, really long string that contains the PEG definition.

 # 2 Thanks

 This parser would not be possible without Y Hirose's [cpp-peglib.h](https://github.com/yhirose/cpp-peglib), and debugging the PEG grammar was **greatly** assisted by Mirko Kunze's [pegdebug](https://github.com/mqnc/pegdebug.git) and the linter that's in cpp-pegilb.h.

 # 3 Testing